-A populist movement stalled President Obama’s initiatives and ushered Donald Trump into the presidency, or so the story goes.
+A populist movement stalled President Obama’s direction and led Donald Trump into the presidency, or so the story goes.
 But is that true?
 Hardly.

 Democracy Fleeting in America

-In America, power and wealth is grotesquely shifted in favor of empty states where not much of anybody wants to live.
+In America, power and wealth grotesquely shifts in favor of empty states where not much of anybody wants to live.

 Those of us living in heavily populated states with diverse citizenry get shafted.
-It’s all legit, a huge flaw built into the Constitution to favor and protect slavery.
+It’s all legit, a huge flaw in the Constitution, favoring and protecting slavery.

 Isn’t it time for a change in favor of the democracy America always claims to hold as its ideal?